menawm/teleco_analysis/business_insights_report.md

 **How the Model Works in Practice**

-- Every subscriber receives a **churn probability score between 0 and 1** — the closer to 1, the more likely they are to leave [See Technical Report]
+- Every subscriber receives a **churn probability score between 0 and 1** — the closer to 1, the more likely they are to leave [[See Appendix](https://github.com/menawm/teleco_analysis/blob/main/appendix.md)
 - Scores are grouped into **four risk tiers** that map directly to business action:

 | Risk Tier | Probability Range | Subscriber Count |